-Auditor Definition Examine and analyze accounting records to determine financial status of establishment and prepare financial reports concerning operating procedures.
+Auditor Example Examine and analyze accounting records to determine financial status of establishment and prepare financial reports concerning operating procedures.

 - Prepare, analyze, and verify annual reports, financial statements, and other records, using accepted accounting and statistical procedures to assess financial condition and facilitate financial planning.

 - Supervise auditing of establishments, and determine scope of investigation required.

 Things an Auditor Should Know How to Do

 These are the skills Auditors say are the most useful in their careers:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.